 There is only one likely way to survive in the event of an apocalypse, zombie-induced or otherwise, and that is to be prepared or join a group that is.
 We as a group have decided how best to deal with such a situation and what we think we need to do to have a better chance of surviving than a fart in a bonfire.
 The group is made up of two distinct classes of member, those assigned as Officers, and those categorised as Ordinary Members.

-The Ordinary Members are people who have decided to join the group for the security that such an organisation can bring in the event of an apocalypse, but have no particular skills to bring to the table other than manual labour.
+The Ordinary Members are people who have decided to join the group for the security that such an organisation can bring in the event of an apocalypse, but have no particular skills or abilities to bring to the table other than manual labour.
 Such members will be expected to pull their weight and do manual work where required for the benefit of the group and must be capable of helping protect the group by taking part in the guard rota, and by direct conflict with enemies should this be required.
 Females of breeding age are considered to be particularly important to the group, and whilst they are normally expected to work alongside everyone else, are given special status when heavily pregnant or whilst looking after young children and will be provided for and protected.

 The Officers, however, are individuals who have an advanced level of knowledge in an area important to the group, and as such are given a position of pseudo-leadership on the assumption that they are intelligent enough, knowledgeable enough and sensible enough to know what they are doing.